kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016
 Latin           Megalops atlanticus
-Description     A group of tarpons accompanied us during all our night dives on Bonaire.
-They are nocturnal hunters and exploited our torches as assistance.
+Description     A group of tarpons accompanied us during all night dives on Bonaire.
+These nocturnal hunters exploited the light from our torches to find prey.

 DSC01178.jpg